Cleve Cartmill: Biography

 Born in Wisconsin, Cartmill attended Webb City High School in Missouri before moving out to California with his parents.

 Before embarking on his career as a writer for pulp magazines, Cartmill had a wide number of jobs including newspaperman, radio operator and accountant, as well as, ironically, a short spell at the American Radium Products Company.
 In the 1940 census he lists his profession as copy desk man in a newspaper office.
 Around this time he joined the informal writing club that met at Robert Heinlein's house, the "Mañana Literary Society."
 His friends Anthony Boucher and Roby Wentz, whom he had met in 1934 when they were all on the staff of the United Progressive News, a local Los Angeles political tabloid, were also regular attendees at the weekly gatherings of Mañana.
 Heinlein provided him with an introduction to John W. Campbell, and subsequently many of his earliest stories, from 1941 onwards, were published in Campbell's magazines Unknown and Astounding Science Fiction.
 This was at the start of World War II, when Campbell found himself short of material because many of his regular writers were away on military service, from which Cartmill, who had suffered polio as a child and had a withered leg, was exempt for medical reasons.
 Cartmill spent most of World War II as a rewrite man on the Los Angeles Daily News, where he worked alongside Nieson Himmel and Roby Wentz.
-After the war he worked on the San Diego Journal.
+After the war he worked at the San Diego Journal.